sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 1. isValid()
 This method returns true if the subinterface is valid.
-Subinterface will be considered valid if it follows format Ethxxx.yyyy, Poxxx.yyyy, Ethernetxxx.yyyy & PortChannelxxx.yyyy
+Subinterface will be considered valid if it follows format Ethxxx.yyyy, Poxxx.yyyy & Ethernetxx.yyyy.

 2. subIntfIdx()
 Returns a subinterface index as an integer type.